 Paolo Magaudda, PhD

-Research Fellow in Sociology, Department FISPPA, University of Padova – Italy
+Adjunct Lecturer in Sociology of Culture and Communication, Department FISPPA, University of Padova – Italy

 Lecturer in Sociology of Consumption, IUSVE University, Venice

 Secretary of STS Italia, The Italian Society for Science & Technology Studies

 Write me at: paolo(dot)magaudda(at)unipd(dot)it

 The return of vinyl is a nostalgic issue or a reaction to the digital world?
 Vinyl: the Analogue Record in the Digital Age, written by Bartmanski and Woodward responds at this question.